Things to Do in Coastal NC

 The Outer Banks of the coastline offer eight historic lighthouses; climb their spiral staircases and view the beaches from an outstanding vantage point.
 Other exciting points of interest include the site of man’s first powered flight at Kitty Hawk, North Carolina’s Maritime Museum in Beaufort and the tranquil, fascinating world of the Currituck Sound.
 Whether you spend the day exploring or relaxing, a restful evening around the campfire will surely prepare you for another day of tackling the outdoors.

-Fort Mason State Park – This unique state park offers visitors public access to the beaches of the Crystal Coast as well as an historic landmark.
+Fort Macon State Park is a North Carolina state park in Carteret County North Carolina.
+Located near Atlantic Beach NC, this historical landmark is the second most visited state park in North Carolina.
+This park offers visitors public access to the beaches of the Crystal Coast.
 Explore the salt marshes, estuaries, and hike the nature trail.
 Swimming, fishing, and picnicking are other popular activities.
 The fort has 26 casements to explore, as well as exhibits and displays, including the restored quarters of officers and soldiers.
 Visitors can join a guided tour or explore on their own.

-Belhaven Memorial Museum – Listed on the National Register of Historic Places, this museum houses the personal collection of Eva Blount May, which includes 30,000 buttons, antique dolls & toys, war artifacts, old money, furniture, farm tools, period fashions, and other interesting items.
+Belhaven Memorial Museum, listed on the National Register of Historic Places, houses the personal collection of Mary Eva Blount May or “Miss Eva.”
+Mrs. Eva Blount Way was an avid collector with her love of unique things in which she accumulated approximately 30,000 buttons, Christmas memorabilia, period clothing, antique dolls & toys, war artifacts, old money, furniture, farm tools, period fashions, and other interesting items.
 It’s like spending the day in your grandmother’s attic.
+The result is a fascinating array of priceless artifacts from Beaufort County NC and afar which represent nearly a century in the world of Mrs. Eva Blount Way.

-Graveyard of the Atlantic Museum – There are more than 1,000 shipwrecks off the Atlantic Coast, many of which can be studied at the Graveyard of the Atlantic Museum.
+Graveyard of the Atlantic Museum, located in Hatteras NC, offers family friendly programming for all ages.
+There are more than 1,000 shipwrecks off the Atlantic Coast, many of which can be studied at the Graveyard of the Atlantic Museum.
 As one of the finest, most innovative museums in the nation, the Graveyard of the Atlantic Museum offers more than a collection of artifacts.
 Learn about pirates, the Ghostship of Diamond Shoals, and sunken U-boats.

 Exploration Station – Welcome to Exploration Station where kids can learn while having fun.
 Bring your family to visit and watch your kids play doctor, examine real x-rays, milk a cow, put on a play, or watch the ducks cascade down a waterfall.
 There is something for all ages, even adults.
 Visit the cafe and gift shop for a unique souvenir.